 When selecting a roofing contractor it is extremely important for the property owner to ask if the roofing company has worker’s compensation insurance coverage on all of its employees.
 A roofing contractor who does demonstrates excellent business practices.
 It shows their willingness to pay for the protection of their customers, their employees and their company.
 When getting multiple roofing estimates a property owner should question a drastically lower-priced bid.
 It could indicate minimal or even no insurance coverage.
 Keep in mind that in the State of Texas roofing contractors are not required to be licensed.
 Most consumers who are in the process of hiring a roofing contractor know that the first question to ask is if the contractor carries liability insurance and ask for proof!

-- Does the roofing contractor obtain proper permitting from Richardson, TX?
+- Does the roofing contractor obtain proper permitting from Plano, TX?

 When roofing contractors apply for a permit, it demonstrates his or her willingness to do the work according to state and local building codes in addition to having the in-progress and final work inspected by a representative of the municipality.